andigu/Contest-Programming/Resources/Notes/graph.md

 ## Strongly Connected Components ##

 Strongly connected components are defined as subgraphs of a graph `G` such that there is a path between every vertex in that subgraph.
+Kosaraju's algorithm and Tarjan's Algorithm both have a an asmyptopic complexity of `O(V+E)`.

+### Kosaraju's Algorithm ###
-A popular algorithm for finding the strongly connected components in a graph is Kosaraju’s algorithm.
+A popular algorithm for finding the strongly connected components in a graph is Kosaraju's algorithm.
 It runs in `O(V+E)` time, and the method is as follows:

 1. Create an empty stack `S` and do DFS traversal of a graph.
 In DFS traversal, after calling recursive DFS for adjacent